Marta Tomac

-Marta Tomac (born 20 September 1990) is a Norwegian-Croatian handball player for Vipers Kristiansand and the Norwegian national team.
+Marta Tomac (born 20 September 1990) is a Norwegian-Croatian professional handball player for Vipers Kristiansand and the Norwegian national team.

 She made her debut on the Norwegian national team in 2015.

 Previously in her career she played 11 matches for the Croatian national team, and got a Norwegian citizenship in October 2015.

 Personal life

 She is the daughter of handball coach Željko Tomac.